By Dr. Jean Hofve, Veterinarian Advisor

 "…a diet with HIGH QUALITY protein will be better than a low-protein diet."

 Several nutritional supplements may be helpful for pets with kidney disease.
-Omega-3 fatty acids have been shown to be beneficial in CRF.
+Omega-3 fatty acids have been shown to be beneficial in CKD.
 Be sure to select a

 product that contains only omega-3 (pets get plenty of omega-6 in their food),